tranquilit/WAPT-Documentation/source/wapt-changelog.rst

 * Fix: regression : kerberos register_host did not work anymore

-* Remove explicit VCRedistNeedsInstall task.
+* waptsetup: Remove explicit VCRedistNeedsInstall task.
 Use /VCRedistInstall=(0/1) if you need to force install or force not install vcredist VC_2008_SP1_MFC_SEC_UPD_REDIST_X86

-* Fix: use wapt-get.ini for 'scan-packages' and'update-packages' wapt-get actions
+* Fix: wapt-get.exe: use wapt-get.ini for 'scan-packages' and'update-packages' wapt-get actions

-* Fix: auth asked when checking if server is available (ping) and client ssl auth is enabled
+* Fix: wapt-get: auth asked when checking if server is available (ping) and client ssl auth is enabled

-* Imp: if client ssl auth failed with http error 400, retry without ssl auth to be able to ask for new certificate
+* Imp: wapt client: if client ssl auth failed with http error 400, retry without ssl auth to be able to ask for new certificate signing

-* Revert over 6641: sign host certificate if an authenticated user is provided or data is signed with a key which can be verified by existing certificate in database for this host uuid
+* waptserver register behaviour : Revert over rev 6641: sign host certificate if an authenticated user is provided or data is signed with a key which can be verified by existing certificate in database for this host uuid

+* waptserver register behaviour : When receiving 401 from server when registering, retry registering without ssl auth.

+* wapt client: Be sure to have proper host private key saved on disk when receiving signed certificate from server.

-* Advanced Filters for selected host packages status.
+* waptconsole: Advanced Filters for selected host packages status.
 Filter on Install status and Section + keyword.
 Pending button to show only pending installations / removes

-* Fix for target_os in uvisimportpackage.lfm

-* Add .vscode directory

-* Add missing templates for vscode
+* wapt-get make-template / edit package : Add .vscode directory.
+Add template project for vscode

-* When receiving 401 from server when registering, retry registering without ssl auth.

-* Be sure to have proper host private key saved on disk when receiving signed certificate from server.

-* Fix ssl auth for mass package dependencies / conflicts updates
+* waptconsole: Fix ssl auth for mass package dependencies / conflicts updates

-* Fix import packages from external repos with ssl auth
+* waptconsole: Fix import packages from external repos with ssl auth

 * backports from master:

   - target OS in import packages

   - choose editor for packages in linux in cmdline

 * backports from master: